-HSP is a not-for-profit, tax-exempt entity.
-It is organized and operated solely for our charitable purposes and to serve the communities in which we are located.
+Mercy Health is a not-for-profit, tax-exempt entity.
+It is organized and operated solely for our religious and charitable purposes and to serve the communities where we're located.
 We must ensure that our resources are used only for our charitable purposes, not for any private individual, in order to keep our tax-exempt status.
 Tax laws forbid conduct such as:

-- Paying "excess benefits" to any person; or taking part in any joint venture, partnership or similar dealing that can bring an improper private benefit to a third party working with us; - Recruiting physicians with incentives or compensation plans that are excessive and do not support our charitable mission; - Accepting research grants from third parties, where the researcher keeps the funds for personal use, and where we are not paid for the researcher's use of our time, equipment or facilities; - Permitting any person to buy, sell, lease or use our property at less than fair market value; - Engaging in forbidden political activity for any federal, state or local political candidate, party organization or committee, including: - Donating our organization's money, property, use of our facilities or the services of our associates; - Making a spoken or written endorsement from our organization, or - Fundraising by our organization. - Engaging in substantial lobbying.
-This includes communicating or acting in the name of HSP or our organizations, without our consent, to try to influence the making of laws.
+- Paying "excess benefits" to any person or taking part in any joint venture, partnership or similar dealing that can bring an improper private benefit to a third party working with us. - Recruiting physicians with incentives or compensation plans that are excessive and do not support a charitable mission. - Accepting research grants from third parties where the researcher keeps the funds for personal use, and we are not paid for the researcher's use of our time, equipment or facilities. - Permitting any person to buy, sell, lease or use our property at less than fair market value. - Engaging in forbidden political activity for any Federal, state or local political candidate, party organization or committee, including: - Donating our organization's money, property, and use of our facilities or the services of our associates. - Making spoken or written endorsement from our organization. - Fundraising by our organization. - Engaging in substantial lobbying.
+This includes communicating or acting in the name of Mercy Health or our organizations, without consent, to influence the making of laws.

-Environmental Compliance
+Environmental compliance